 Email lists can be a great way to reach out to potential customers, but only if they’re well-maintained.
-A clean email list ensures your messages are getting delivered to real people who are likely to be interested in what you’re selling.
+A clean email list ensures your messages are delivered to real people who are likely to be interested in your selling.

 In addition, it protects you from being flagged as a spammer.
-When you send emails to addresses that have been inactive for a long time or that have bounced back repeatedly, you run the risk of having your messages marked as spam.
+When you send emails to addresses that have been inactive for a long time or bounced back repeatedly, you risk having your messages marked as spam.
 This can result in your messages being blocked entirely, making it difficult to conduct your bulk email campaign.

 Not only does a tidy email list improve deliverability, but it also saves you time and money.
 It’s much more efficient to send an email to a small list of engaged subscribers than it is to blast emails to a large list of unengaged recipients.

 Step 3: Use a Reputable Tool